 Children with Jansen type metaphyseal chondrodysplasia may also experience diminished muscle mass and gradual swelling of certain joints, particularly the hips and knees.
 Affected joints may become stiff and painful and certain movements, particularly bending (flexion), may become limited.
 Most affected children develop an unusual semi-squatting stance and a “waddling” walk (gait).
 Eventually, certain joints may become fixed in a permanently bent (flexed) position (joint contractures).

-Intellectual disability and a delay in the acquisition of skills requiring coordination of muscular and mental activity (psychomotor retardation) have not been reported in patients with Jansen metapyseal chondrodysplasia.
+Intellectual disability and a delay in the acquisition of skills requiring coordination of muscular and mental activity (psychomotor retardation) have not been reported in patients with Jansen metaphyseal chondrodysplasia.

-In some cases, adults with Jansen type metaphyseal chondrodysplasia may eventually exhibit overgrowth of the bones above the eyes and those of the forehead (supraorbital and frontonasal hyperplasia), an unusually thickened base of the skull, and/or abnormal hardening (sclerosis) of certain cranial bones.
-In some cases, sclerosis of certain cranial bones may eventually result in blindness and/or deafness.
+Some adults with Jansen type metaphyseal chondrodysplasia may eventually exhibit overgrowth of the bones above the eyes and those of the forehead (supraorbital and frontonasal hyperplasia), an unusually thickened base of the skull, and/or abnormal hardening (sclerosis) of certain cranial bones.
+In some patients, sclerosis of certain cranial bones may eventually result in blindness and/or deafness.
 Affected adults may also exhibit additional joint contractures.
 In addition, affected individuals have abnormally high levels of calcium in the blood (hypercalcemia).
 The degree of hypercalcemia may vary in different patients.
 At least one mild form of Jansen type metaphyseal chondrodysplasia has been identified in which affected family members had less-pronounced skeletal abnormalities.

 The gene that is probably involved in most cases of Jansen type metaphyseal chondrodysplasia associated with hypercalcemia is located on the short arm (p) of chromosome 3 (3p21.1-p22).
 Chromosomes are found in the nucleus of all body cells.
 They carry the genetic characteristics of each individual.
 Pairs of human chromosomes are numbered from 1 through 22, with an unequal 23rd pair of X and Y chromosomes for males, and two X chromosomes for females.
 Each chromosome has a short arm designated as “p” and a long arm identified by the letter “q.”
 In order for researchers to clearly refer to the thousands of genes that may be present on one chromosome, both the long arm and short arm of each chromosome are divided into many bands that are numbered.